BILL ANALYSIS

 HOMES Act

-HR4352 (HOMES Act) carries an AI-assessed market impact score of 5/10 with a bearish outlook for investors.
-This legislation directly affects $AMH, $INVH, $BX and $KKR and 1 other ticker.
+HR4352 (HOMES Act) has been assessed with a bearish outlook for investors.
+This legislation directly affects $AMH and $INVH.
 The primary sectors impacted are Real Estate and Finance.
 View the full bill text on Congress.gov.

 bearish